makerplane/pyEfis/docs/screenbuilder.md

 ```

 #### Instrument Includes ####
 The configuration file can start to become quite large and you might want to reuse the same instrument configs on different screens.
-For this you can use the include option.
+For this you can use the include option.<br>
 This will include the file config/includes/side-buttons.yaml:
 ```
     instruments: